ak22112/program-generator/docs/journal/thoughts.md

 ### Questions

 - Should I say Symbols are the builtin `String` type or should I use a finite data type

+## 23/02/2025

+### Questions

+- Paramaterised vs indexed types?
+- Nice way of explaining the benefits of dependent types